 - Have the parameters of the job changed significantly?

 Most of the time, compensation alone isn’t the reason for leaving a job.
-It’s likely your counter offer would merely be a band-aid fix to a more deep-seeded issue.
+It’s likely your counteroffer would merely be a band-aid fix to a more deep-seated issue.
 Is it even possible to address the real reasons behind this person’s desire to leave?